 The Pärnu River basin in Estonia covers an area 20% the size of Estonia.
 The river is 144 km long, but with its tributaries (270 rivers and streams) it makes up a 3300km river basin.
 This river is a historical salmon river in the country with a potential twice as big as the other rivers altogether to improve salmon populations.
 However, a significant obstacle stood in the way of migrating salmon—the Sindi Dam.
 This 151 m wide and 4,5m high dam was built in 1975 to help provide water for the local (now discontinued) wool industry.
 It is the first migration barrier within the river (14 km from the sea) so removing it will effectively open up the river basin.

 The idea to remove the dam first came about because the dam blocked the historic migration routes for salmon.
-But the removal will bring ecological benefit throughout the river basin including free passage for 34 different species of fish.
+But the removal will bring ecological benefit throughout the river basin including a free passage for 34 different species of fish.
 Moreover, the dam was also in violation of an Estonian state policy that aims to protect and conserve natural habitats.
-To remove the dam, the government bought the land and dam itself for 1,3 million euros.
+To remove the barrier, the government bought the land and dam itself for 1,3 million euros.